GO PUBLIC WITH DAVID CHANCELLOR

 More than 80 eighth graders from the Advanced Learning Academy in San Antonio ISD were honored to take a trip to several significant historical civil rights locations.
 The students traveled to Montgomery, Birmingham, and Selma, and they were able to visit sites like the 16th Street Baptist Church, the Rosa Parks Library and Museum, and the Edmund Pettus Bridge.
 The unique experience, funded by SAISD and fundraising, is one that these students will never forget.

-Southside ISD: Student Hero
+Southside ISD: Student Heroes Spark Friendship

 Southside ISD is extremely proud to highlight these Matthey Middle School students in this segment that warms the heart.
 When a teacher asked Elijah Cantu to help Marcus Davis with something in class, the two boys sparked a friendship that went beyond their language barriers and changed both of their lives.
 Marcus began teaching Elijah sign language, and Elijah went even further by taking classes to learn more.
-Elijah gained a skill in signing, and Marcus gained a friend at school that he can communicate with and trust.
+Elijah gained skills in signing, and Marcus gained a friend at school that he can communicate with and trust.
 Both students represent the ideals of Southside ISD heroes!